 - Resolution: Change the name in

-Manually setting the system time backwards in time will cause SQL Server to stop updating the internal system time within SQL Server.
+Manually setting the system time backward in time causes SQL Server to stop updating the internal system time within SQL Server.

 - Resolution: Restart SQL Server.

 Only single instance installations are supported.

 - Resolution: If you want to have more than one instance on a given host, consider using VMs or Docker containers.

 SQL Server Configuration Manager can't connect to SQL Server on Linux.

 The default language of the sa login is English.

 - Resolution: Change the language of the sa login with the